l0e1/Jan-1/README.md

 *Created by Ale Mustafa.
 :) :) :)
-> "Mathematics is like a music of reason, you just have to hear it." – Inspired by Niels Bohr
+> "Mathematics is like a music of reason, you just have to hear it."  by Niels Bohr!

 **Jan-1** is an interactive website demonstrating the connection between mathematics, sound, and biology.